lucaong/gwooks/README.md

   repository_name "my_cool_project" do

     # You can nest matchers.
 The following block for example is executed
-    # when GitHub receives a push to the 'master' branch:
+    # when GitHub receives a push to 'my_cool_project' repo's 'master' branch:
     branch "master" do
       # You have also access to the payload sent by GitHub, parsed to a hash:
       contributors = payload[:commits].map {|c| c[:author][:email] }